How to Get From Mexico City to Cancun

 Mexico City to Cancun by Bus

 We don’t really recommend the bus because apart from the travel time taking more than 1 day, fares are at least 2x more expensive compared to taking a flight.
 Even round-trip flights are cheaper than a one-way bus ticket!
-But if you’re up for it, make sure to stock up on water, snacks and maybe a podcast or two to pass the time.
+But if you’re up for it, make sure to stock up on water, snacks and maybe a podcast or five to pass the time.

 Step 1: Mexico City Centre to Central Norte Bus Terminal